Okay, just like pretty much all cleaning, washing dishing is not something I get excited about.

 How to use

-- add 1-2 tablespoons of homemade dish soap to sink
+- add 1-2 teaspoons of homemade dish soap to sink

 - then fill sink about halfway full with hot water